 Offering a range of shipping options for your buyers to choose from allows them to choose whether to spend less and wait longer for their item, or splash out on express delivery if it’s something they just can’t wait for.

 Before you list your items, get a list of quotes for shipping prices using Parcel2Go.
 You may want to go for the cheapest quotes you can find for your item to attract the bargain hunters or a more recognisable courier brand for those who need a little more reassurance before they commit to buying something.
+You can also integrate Amazon deliveries with the smart send dashboard.

 You could think about offering free shipping to make your listing even more enticing.
 To do so, you’ll need to factor the shipping costs into your overheads, but for higher value items, the benefit of enticing more buyers outweigh the cost.